IlyaKobus/ddd-blog/readme.md

 ## About Project

-This is a scratch of simple DDD development project.
+This is a scratch of simple DDD following project.

 ### Application